 To be awarded to the competitors whose scores in the Barlow, Howard Wilkinson, PW Richardson, King's Consolation and Stickledown make up the highest aggregates.
 A competitor does not have to enter all competitions to win a prize.
 Automatic free entry will be given to all those competing in more than one of the above competitions.

 THE SHORT RANGE AGGREGATE

-First Prize A Challenge Cup presented in 1960 by the National
+First Prize A Challenge Cup presented in 1960 by the National them and £20.00.

-Small-bore Rifle Association and £20.00.